bmoshe/bootcamp-backend/README.md

 #### Strong Parameters
 For the `create` and `update` actions, we'll need to accept parameters from the client.
 However, we can't trust that the client will send what we want them to!
 It's very important that we filter the parameters we receive, and only use those that we require.
-Otherwise, the use could overwrite attributes that we don't allow, or cause all sorts of unintended damages.

 Rails provides a mechanism for keeping inputs clean, called Strong Parameters.
 Here's a link we you can find more information on the subject: